You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 You are paying rent more than 1 lakh per year which makes it about INR 8,333 or more per month.

 - Rent receipts: Each month’s Rent receipt required.
 Each HRA rent receipt should have 1 Rupee revenue stamp along with the landlord’s signature.

 Landlord does not have PAN number

-If Landlord’s does not have PAN number, then these two documents are required from landlord for your to claim HRA tax exemption:
+If the landlord does not have a PAN number, then these two documents are required from the landlord for your to claim HRA tax exemption:

 - Landlord Declaration: Write the reason for NOT having PAN on plain paper with Landlord’s address, phone number.

 - Form 60: Ask your landlord to fill this form 60 and submit it with your HRA claims.

 Landlord not sharing PAN number

 If the landlord is NOT sharing his PAN number for your HRA tax claim, then you are out of luck and cannot claim HRA.

 Indian HRA Tax Calculator >